 For the first time ever the President’s budget singles out a single organization—Planned Parenthood—from receiving any federal funding.
 If enacted the President’s Budget would mean that people on Medicaid would no longer be able to go to Planned Parenthood for providing any health care services, including cancer screenings or contraceptives.
 Such a step would do little to restrict abortion, but it would deny as many as 2.5 million women access to their preferred health care provider, and, in some cases, any provider.
 Planned Parenthood would also be banned from receive any funding under Title X.

-In a stunning setback for women in the developing world, the Trump budget also eliminates all funding for international family planning.
+In a stunning setback for women in the Global South, the Trump budget also eliminates all funding for international family planning.
 According to the Guttmacher Institute, the $607.5 million the United States invested in international family planning in the current fiscal year, FY2017 will:

 · Enable 26 million couples to received contraceptives services;